-A cat not only provides good company, he also imparts a sense of peace and tranquility in a chaotic, stressed world.
+A cat not only provides good company, but he also imparts a sense of peace and tranquillity in a chaotic, stressed world.
 Research has shown that having a cat can help us relax and recover from illness, as well as keep us alert and lively as we age.

 Cats don’t need you for exercise

 In general, cats exercise themselves through hunting if allowed outside and play.
 Some owners, whether they live in urban or rural areas, build an enclosed run in their gardens or yards so that their cat can have freedom and fresh air without risking his safety.